GrzegorzBednarski/PlaywrightStarterKit/README.md

 ]
 ```

+This project is configured to generate all three report types simultaneously: HTML for visual inspection, JUnit for CI/CD integration, and JSON for custom processing.

-To view the report, use the provided script:
+To view the HTML report, use the provided script:

 ```sh
 npm run pw:report